anggito12345/keecit-spa/README.md

 just run it
 and type [url]/home/index#home

-how to use in file public/assets/js/app.js there any configuration :)
+how to use in file public/assets/js/app.
+:)

 Code for fun ^^